December 02, 2019

 What is a pairwise comparison survey?

 A pairwise comparison survey involves a single question with many possible answers on which participants vote, one pair at a time.
-The response options presented to participants—in this case every country with a population greater than 500,000—are randomly generated at the beginning of the survey period.
-However, as the survey progresses and more people record responses, the survey mechanism “learns” from previous responses and presents increasingly difficult pairs.
+The response options—in this case every country with a population greater than 500,000—are randomly generated and presented to participants for their votes.
+The participant then chooses which country is more likely to see a new episode of mass killing in 2020 for each pair.

 How does the Early Warning Project use the results?

 The results are visible as the survey progresses, and will be published when it is finished (see our reports forecasting 2014, 2015, 2016, 2017, 2018, and 2019).
 The annual comparison survey is one of three quantitative methods used by the Early Warning Project to assess atrocity risk worldwide.
 Along with the statistical risk assessment and public opinion pool, we present the comparison survey results to policymakers in the US and abroad, NGOs, and researchers to help them prioritize prevention efforts and further develop the crowd forecasting field.

 How do you define mass killing?